travis-ci/dpl/CONTRIBUTING_2.md

 ## How to contribute

-Fork this repository, make a new branch from [dpl-2](https://github.com/travis-ci/dpl/pull/1003) (not the master branch).
+Fork this repository, work off the branch [dpl-2](https://github.com/travis-ci/dpl/pull/1003) (not the master branch).

 Go to your Travis CI account page, sync your account, and enable the repository.